 - Who will participate in the PHRESH interview?

 Why the Hill District and Homewood?

-Although the Hill District and Homewood are different in many ways, they also have many things in common: Residents from the Hill District and Homewood must go outside of their neighborhoods to grocery shop.
-However, while the Hill District will be opening a new grocery store in late fall of 2011, there is not a new grocery store planned for Homewood at that time.
-Examining both of these neighborhoods will help us learn how residents currently make the food and shopping choices they do, how they see their neighborhoods and the resources they have there and whether changes in food shopping and other health factors are linked to the new full-service grocery store.
+Although the Hill District and Homewood are different in many ways, they also have many things in common: Residents from Homewood and the Hill District have had to go outside of their neighborhoods for major grocery shopping for many years.
+However, a new grocery store opened in the Hill District in late fall 2013.
+Examining both of these neighborhoods will help us learn how residents currently make the food and shopping choices they do, how they see their neighborhoods and the resources they have there, and whether changes in food shopping and other health factors are linked to the new full-service grocery store.

 PHRESH interviewers will be going door-to-door to invite adults in households in the Hill District and in Homewood to participate.

 The interview will ask questions about where residents buy food, the types of food they can find in their neighborhoods, eating a healthy diet, and neighborhood safety.
-Interviewers will also ask to measure residents’ height and weight.
-There are questions ask residents to list all the foods eaten in the past 24 hours – this is called a dietary recall.
-Residents will be asked to complete this dietary recall interview - the questions about what they have eaten in the past 24 hours - again, over the phone, 1 to 2 weeks after doing the interview in-person.
+Interviewers will also ask to measure residents' height and weight.
+There are questions that ask residents to list all the foods eaten in the past 24 hours—this is called a dietary recall.
+Residents will be asked to complete this dietary recall again one to two weeks after doing the first PHRESH interview.

 - PHRESH interviewers will go door-to-door to ask residents to participate in the interview until 1,000 households in the Hill District and 650 households in Homewood are signed up.